Key Stage 2 National Curriculum Tests

 What do the SATs involve?

-2013 will see some changes to the SATs.
+Recently we have seen several changes to the SATs.
 The Year 6 SATs will now consist of the following tests:

 English:- 1 Reading (comprehension) paper and 1 Grammar, Punctuation and Spelling paper.

 Mathematics:- two 45-minute papers (both non calculator) and a mental arithmetic task.

 For more information about the year 6 SATs, try the following site:

 Department For Education

 Some high-achieving students may also be entered for the Level 6 SATs in either maths or English or both.
 Visit our Level 6 SATs page for more information.